 If there are multiple suppliers with the same details as your employees you might need to do some further investigation.

 Pro Tip: Looking for additional tips to prevent fraud?
 Watch this free webinar.

 Preventing fraud is a case of maintaining some level of control with your business finances and implementing the following safeguards:

-- Restrict access to authorising payments from within your bank account to a few key people and require dual signatories to authorise payments
+- Restrict access to authorizing payments from within your bank account to a few key people and require dual signatories to authorize payments

 - Ensure that invoices are approved by the purchaser before they are paid.